jafingerhut/toylang-lsp/README.md

 This is just enough to be able to implement the features above for `toylang`, and test this implementation on simple `toylang` source files.

+TODO: Consider adding comments, e.g. from "//" to the end of a line, to see how to start moving a little bit more in the direction of a real language syntax.

+TODO: Also consider adding the option to use the C preprocessor for toylang, and having the LSP server run the C preprocessor, and parse the output of the C preprocessor, keeping track of file names and line numbers within each file on disk across uses of #include between files.